meg-gutshall/flatiron-curriculum-notes/12-rails/07-associations-and-rails/04-forms-and-basic-association.md

 Now we need to build the functionality for a user to create a `Post`.
 We're going to need a form for the `Post`'s content, and some way to represent what `Category` the `Post` belongs to.

-## Defining A Custom Setter and Getter (Convenience Attributes on Models)
+## Defining a Custom Setter and Getter (Convenience Attributes on Models)

 Since our Active Record models are still just Ruby classes, we can define our own setter and getter methods: